KarimFaraz/potato-disease-classification-cnn/README.md

 Healthy

-The objective is to build a CNN architecture from scratch and evaluate its performance.
+The goal is to design and evaluate a custom CNN architecture capable of accurately identifying disease classes from raw image inputs.

-**Model Architecture
+🧠 Model Architecture
-**

-The model includes:
+The neural network architecture includes:

 Convolutional layers